open/close all folders

 - The needleman, a human-shaped plant creature, can fire small needles from its body.

 - The urchin (giant sea urchin) can fire their spines in order to do damage.

-- The Blossomkiller plant can fire a spray of quills tipped with a paralyzing poison.
+- The flowers of the blossomkiller plant can fire quills tipped with paralysis poison.